 A truce in the debate – Technical Analysis vs Fundamental Analysis

-Every fundamental news and factor will be reflected in the chart technically one way or the other.
+Every economic (fundamental) news and factor will be reflected in the chart technically one way or the other.
 Hence, there is no meaning in extending the debate on the best – Technical Analysis vs Fundamental Analysis.
 Instead, let’s see what is feasible for a retail trader or an investor.

 Technical analysis of Stock Market

-Technical Analysis of stock market is comparatively tougher than the other two segments.
-It produces a lot of fakeouts.
+Technical Analysis of stock market is comparatively tedious than the other two segments.
+The reason being, it produces a lot of fakeouts.
 The preponderance of stocks doesn’t help in any way too.
-A serious trader definitely needs advanced stock screeners and fancy tools.
+A serious trader needs advanced stock screeners and fancy tools.
 Investing with long-term charts always casts a shadow of doubt in an investor’s mind since technicals are prone to frequent change.
-Though the technical analysis of stock is feasible to a retail investor, the success rate is better for retail fundamentalists with good accounting and finance knowledge.
-But, technical analysis definitely helps short-term trading.
+Though the technical analysis of the stock is feasible to a retail investor, the success rate is better for retail fundamentalists with sound accounting and finance knowledge.
+But, technical analysis certainly helps in short-term trading.

 Technical Analysis of Commodity Market

 It’s a tricky one.
 Technical analysis is easier here because there will not be much of fakeouts.
 The number of commodities is also less compared to stocks.
-A trader can choose commodities like crude oil, copper and gold which trade in heavy volume and possess good volatility too.
-A retail technical trader certainly has a far better success rate than a fundamental analyst.
+A trader can choose commodities like crude oil, copper and gold which trade in massive volume and possess good volatility too.
+A retail technical trader certainly has a far better success rate than a fundamental analyst in the commodities market.